 LPN to ADN Advanced Placement

-If you are successful on the NACE I Foundations of Nursing Examination, then you are eligible to register for the NACE I Nursing Care of Childbearing Family and the NACE I Nursing Care of Child Examination on the next available testing date (two part exam – must register for both parts on the same exam date – if not taken on the same date, must retake both parts of the exam).
+If you are successful on the NACE I Foundations of Nursing Examination, then you are eligible to register for the NACE I Nursing Care of Childbearing Family and the NACE I Nursing Care of Child Examination on the next available testing date.
+This is a two part exam so applicants must register for both parts on the same exam date.
+If both exams are not taken on the same date, the applicant must retake both parts of the exam on the same exam date.
 See LPN to ADN Advanced Placement Information and Application Packet for further details.

 First Wednesday in March at 12:30 p.m.